Libera-Chat/libera-chat.github.io/bylaws.md

      until a person fulfils this condition.

-   - If only two persons remain and the round ends in a tie the winner out of the two should be determined randomly.
+   - If only two persons remain and the round ends in a tie the winner out of the two shall be determined randomly.

 8. Voting by proxy is not allowed.

 ## Monthly General Meeting

-1. The Monthly General Meeting should be held once per month.
+1. The Monthly General Meeting shall be held once per month.

-2. The board should invite the membership to the monthly general meeting at least one (1) week before it commences.
-The invitation should include the date, time, and location for the meeting.
+2. The board shall invite the membership to the monthly general meeting at least one (1) week before it commences.
+The invitation must include the date, time, and location for the meeting.

-3. All meeting documents should be available to the membership at least one (1) week before the start of the meeting.
+3. All meeting documents shall be available to the membership at least one (1) week before the start of the meeting.

 4. All members of the organisation have the right to participate, speak, make